Klaus Siebold

-Klaus Siebold (born Laubusch (Lauta) 12 September 1930: died Spremberg 23 June 1995) was a German politician.
+Klaus Siebold (12 September 1930 in Laubusch (Lauta) – 23 June 1995 in Spremberg) was a German politician.

 Life

 Early years

 He was Minister for Coal and Energy in the German Democratic Republic (East Germany) in the 1970s.
 He hit the headlines in 1979 in connection with his perceived role in exacerbating the consequences of the country's weather/energy crisis during the winter of 1978/79.

 In 1930 Klaus Siebold was born in Laubusch, a small new town in eastern Saxony.
 Laubusch, originally named "Kolonie Erika" had been built ten years earlier to a plan by the architect/town planner Ewald Kleffel: it had taken on the name "Laubusch" from a nearby settlement that had been removed to make way for a lignite mine.
 Kleffel, who designed the town, had been much influenced by the English town planner Ebenezer Howard, but whereas Howard designed pleasant dormitory towns for London commuters, Kleffel's towns were built to support the rapidly expanding Lignite (brown coal) mining industry, and Laubusch was built to accommodate workers of the Ilse Bergbau AG mining company.
 Klaus Siebold's education and later life were in several respects shaped by mining.
 He trained as a miner.
 He then studied at a technical college dedicated to mining engineering, where he became a qualified Mining Engineer.
 Siebel was also selected for higher education at the prestigious Karl Marx Academy just outside Berlin, and here he gained a degree in Social Sciences.